Théo Bretin: Early years

 Louis Bretin was born on 11 January 1879 in Saint-Gengoux-le-National, Saône-et-Loire).

 He attended the Ecole normale primaire in Mâcon, and qualified as a teacher.

 He joined the Section française de l'Internationale ouvrière (SFIO: French section of the workers' international), and in 1899 founded the socialist group of the Épinac mining center.

 He used the pseudonym "A. Théo", which sounds in French like "atheist".

 Bretin was secretary-general of the Jeunesses Laïques de Chalon (Secular youths of Chalon) in 1904, and the next year was elected deputy secretary general of the socialist federation.
 In 1905 at a conference on working class action in the event of war he was censured for "unpatriotic proposals."

 He probably influenced Marie Guillot, another teacher from Saône-et-Loire, to become a socialist.

 She went on to become prominent in the syndicalist movement.

-In 1908 Bretin and Guillot were among those involved in organizing a section of the teacher's federation in Saône-et-Loire.
+In 1908 Bretin and Guillot were among those involved in organizing a section of the teachers' federation in Saône-et-Loire.

-On 7 November 1905 the government had made it clear that it was illegal to form a teacher's union.
+On 7 November 1905 the government had made it clear that it was illegal to form a teachers' union.
 Guillot was brought before the school inspector on 29 May 1908, and Theo Bretin on 1 June 1908.
 They used different lines of defense: Guillot said she had the right to form a section of a federation which was, if not legal, at least tolerated.
 Bretin said that the section was not a union, and the proof was that it had not filed statutes.
 Both, however, were forced to dissociate themselves from the federation to avoid sanctions.

 Bretin became a councilor and then mayor of Chagny, Saône-et-Loire.